The visa exemption program, which began last year, was extended and will be reviewed for further extension

 Ready for some fun in Taiwan?
 Thanks to its new visa rules, traveling to the land of skyscrapers, festive night markets and scenic bike trails is now easier.

-By November 1, 2017, Filipinos traveling to Taiwan will no longer need to apply for a visa if their visit lasts 14 days or less, according to the Taiwan Ministry of Foreign Affairs.
+As of November 1, 2017, Filipinos traveling to Taiwan don’t need to apply for a visa if their visit lasts 14 days or less, according to the Taiwan Ministry of Foreign Affairs.

 According to the Taipei Economic and Cultural Office in the Philipines, a Filipino visa-free visitor must meet the following requirements:

-- A return ticket or a ticket for the traveller’s next destination and a visa for that destination if it is required;
+- A return ticket or a ticket for the traveler’s next destination and a visa for that destination if it is required;

-- A proof of accommodation (hotel) booking or host/sponsor’s contact information /or arrangements of tour, travel, visit, events and meeting etc.
+- A proof of accommodation (hotel) booking or host/sponsor’s contact information or arrangements of tour, travel, visit, events, meetings and the like.

 For further ROC (Taiwan) visa information, you may check the website of TECO in the Philippines.